 RMS Queen Elizabeth (QE) was larger than QM.
 Completed in March 1940, she was immediately pressed into war service as a troopship, traveling over half a million miles on active duties.
 Soon after cessation of hostilities QE began the transatlantic run, but during the 1950’s the gradual decline in crossings the Atlantic by sea was such that by 1962 she had turned to cruising to make ends meet.
 After a final transatlantic crossing in November 1968 she was sold to a group of Philadelphia businessmen, but their project was financially unsuccessful and the ship was sold on to a shipping group in Hong Kong for use as a floating university.
 Renamed Seawise University she sailed to the Far East for a refit; work was almost complete by January 1972 when a number of fires broke out throughout the vessel; the former Queen Elizabeth burned for days and then rolled onto her side and sank - a truly sad end for such a fine ship.

 Smaller than her two predecessors, RMS Queen Elizabeth 2 (QE2) was launched by Her Majesty Queen Elizabeth 11 in September 1967 with the maiden voyage being from Southampton to New York in May 1969.
-During the Falklands conflict of the early 1980s, QE2 served as a troop and hospital ship; today, she is still afloat in the Middle East with an uncertain future, a far cry from her many years as the only liner making regular transatlantic passenger crossings, often combined with a supersonic Corcorde flight in one direction.
+During the Falklands conflict of the early 1980s, QE2 served as a troop and hospital ship; today, she is still afloat in Dubai with an uncertain future, a far cry from her many years as the only liner making regular transatlantic crossings, often combined with a supersonic Concorde flight in one direction.

-Now that QE2 has retired, RMS Queen Mary 2 has taken up the transatlantic baton.
-At the time of her launch in 2003 she was the largest ocean liner ever built at 151,400 tonnes; but Royal Caribbean International Freedom of the Seas (seen here in April 2006) and Independence of the Seas has takes that honour..
-However, in terms of length, width, height and speed, Cunard's QM2 easily outperforms the RCI ship.
+After the retirement of QE2, RMS Queen Mary 2, the only true liner still operating, took up the transatlantic baton.
+At the time of her launch in 2003 she was the largest ocean liner ever built at 151,400 tonnes; but Royal Caribbean International's Allure of the Seas, a cruise ship, has now takes that honour.
+However, in terms of length, width, height and speed, Cunard's QM2 out-performs the newer RCI ships.